mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A "type assertion" verifies that the value of an interface variable refers to a specific type.
 If it does, the same value is returned, but with the asserted type.
-If it does not, a runtime panic is triggered.
+If it does not, a panic is triggered.

 For example, consider `myShape := g.(Circle)`.
 If `g` does refer to a `Circle` then the type of `myShape` is `Circle`.